 The Faculty has some limited funding from trust funds available to students in the form of trust funds, scholarships and grants organised by Subject Group.
-A full list of what can be applied for in each Subject Group and how to make applications can be found on the https://osintranet.web.ox.ac.uk/scholarships Scholarships and Grants page on the Faculty website.
+A full list of what can be applied for in each Subject Group and how to make applications can be found on Scholarships and Grants page on the Faculty website.

-Faculty of Asian and Middle Eastern Studies Research Grant (PRS/DPhil students only)
+Faculty of Asian and Middle Eastern Studies Research Grant

 Graduate research students who are within fee liability can apply for research support costs for the purpose of attendance at conferences provided the student will be giving a paper; travel and subsistence costs associated with field research; and/or to purchase materials necessary for research.
 You are eligible for £600 in total which can be applied for either as a lump sum or in yearly £200 instalments.
-Please contact trudi.pinkerton@orinst.ox.ac.uk to apply for this.
+Please contact Trudi Pinkerton to apply for this.